• Skip to primary navigation

 • To make the latte, pour 1/4 cup of the rose simple syrup, hot tea, and beet powder into a mug.

 • Pour the coconut milk then pour into the mug.
-Stir to combine and then serve hot.
+Stir to combine and then serve hot with optional rose petals as a garnish.

 Video